Character Animation

 The application accepts MP3's, documents, images and video.
 You will be scanning or photographing your drawings to submit them digitally, and filming your sketchbook.

 Once your portfolio is uploaded, it can be viewed and rearranged until the final submission is made.
+Make sure to double-check that each image appears as it is intended to be viewed.
 No changes can be made following the final submission of your portfolio.

 If you experience technical difficulties while uploading your portfolio, you may send an email to the Review Coordinator, Ani Kazandjian, at akazandjian@calarts.edu.